AidanFarhi/real-estate-database/README.md

-# This repo houses all of the data models for the soccer database project
+# This repo acts as a SOR for all data models and SQL used in the real estate Snowflake DB.

 to run all of the sql scripts